newday0609/API-Design/DocumentationGuidelines/StyleGuide.md

 Based on your requirement, you may include the following under a list (bulleted or numbered):

 * Code blocks
 * Images
 * Note/ALerts/Disclaimers
 * Second level bulleted or numbered list

 Items within the nested list must align with the first character of the list item.

 Example:

 1. In Jira, raise a ticket in the backlog.
 Mention the following in the ticket:
     * Summary
     * Description
     * Acceptance criteria
 2. Assign the reviewer.
 3. Incorporate the comments.

 ### Punctuation

 Missing or incorrect punctuation alter the meaning of your sentences.

 Consider the following:

 * Add comma (`,`) in the following scenarios:
   * When you are mentioning a number of items.

-    Example:  Mango, apple, banana, and grapes.
+    **Example:**  Mango, apple, banana, and grapes.

   * When you mention the following:
     * However
     * Hence
     * Therefore

   * When you want a short pause in your sentence:

-    Example:

-    If it is raining, the school will finish early.
+    **Example:** If it is raining, the school will finish early.

 * Add semicolon (`;`) when you are writing a complete sentence and it is related to the previous sentence.

-  Example:

-  The weather is lovely; it is neither too sunny nor too windy.
+  **Example:**  "The weather is lovely; it is neither too sunny nor too windy."

 * Add full stop (`.`) at the end of a complete sentence.

-  Example:

-  After the request is received, it takes about 5 seconds to return a response.
+  **Example:** "After the request is received, it takes about 5 seconds to return a response."